 The Dobson Unit (DU) is the unit of measure for total ozone.
 If you were to take all the ozone in a column of air stretching from the surface of the earth to space, and bring all that ozone to standard temperature (0 °Celsius) and pressure (1013.25 millibars, or one atmosphere, or “atm”), the column would be about 0.3 centimeters thick.
 Thus, the total ozone would be 0.3 atm-cm.
 To make the units easier to work with, the “Dobson Unit” is defined to be 0.001 atm-cm.
 Our 0.3 atm-cm would be 300 DU.

-The graphs above show the progress of this year’s ozone hole.
+The graphs above show the progress of the ozone hole for 2022.
 The gray shading indicates the highest and lowest values measured since 1979.
-The red numbers are the maximum or minimum observed values so far this year.
+The red numbers are the maximum or minimum values.
 The stratospheric temperature and the amount of sunlight reaching the south polar region control the depth and size of the Antarctic ozone hole.
+The dashed line in the minimum temperature plot indicates the temperature below which Type I (NAT) PSCs can form.

 The data for the ozone hole area, the minimum ozone, and the minimum stratospheric temperature are available.
 Also available is a table of values showing the maximum ozone hole area and the minimum ozone values for each year.